LArSoft

 Package Namespace Short description Location of headers

-C std:: Extensions to base C that are part of the standard language
+C library std:: Extensions to base C that are part of the standard language

 ROOT See below Data-analysis tools $ROOT_INC